devedevo/blog/aboutme.md

 - JavaScript (>= ECMA2015), TypeScript 4
 - MEAN stack: Angular 10, Node.js, Express
 - MySQL, MariaDB, PostGreSQL
-- Model View Controler architecture and component driven development
+- Model View Controller architecture and component driven development
 - Docker

 *What else?
 I like, and I do continuous learning in a broad aspect of computer science.
 E.g.:*